-Examples of psychotic conditions include paranoid schizophrenia and bipolar.
+Examples of psychotic conditions include paranoid schizophrenia and bipolar disorder.

 Depression can be described as a long-term debilitating sadness.
 It creates feelings of never-ending despair and hopelessness for individuals with this condition and, in extreme cases, suicidal tendencies.
 This can result in them becoming socially isolated and not engaging with others.

-Other feelings associated with depression include low moods, upset, crying and guilt.
+Other feelings associated with depression include low moods, being upset, crying and guilt.

-Anxiety is overwhelming fear or worry that consumes an individuals life.
+Anxiety is an overwhelming fear or worry that consumes an individual’s life.
 Whilst we all have fears and worries from time to time, individuals suffering from anxiety experience this constantly and can also be prone to panic attacks.